neuromorphicsystems/event_warping/README.md

   <img alt="Light" src="./img/landscape_before_after.png" width="70%">
 </p>

-Alternatinely you can choose not to compute the variance for every single $v_x$ and $v_y$ and use an optimisation algorithm to search for the best speed value by changing the `solver` and `heuristic` options in `scripts/OptimizeCMax.py`.
+Alternatively you can choose not to compute the variance for every single $v_x$ and $v_y$ and use an optimisation algorithm to search for the best speed value by changing the `solver` and `heuristic` options in `scripts/OptimizeCMax.py`.

 To learn more about how we modelled the problem and solution analytically, please see the jupyter notebook [analysis_1d.ipynb](scripts/analysis_1d.ipynb) and [analysis_2d.ipynb](scripts/analysis_2d.ipynb)